chosen4sm/Volunteer/FIREBASE_SETUP.md

 ### Step 3: Update Firestore Rules
 The `firestore.rules` file has already been configured to:
 - Allow anonymous writes to the `volunteers` collection
-- Validate all required fields (firstName, lastName, phone, email, shifts, submittedAt)
+- Validate all required fields (name, phone, email, team, shifts, submittedAt)
 - Allow authenticated users to read, update, and delete

 ### Step 4: Deploy Firestore Rules